KSAMissionCtrl/AFCS/README.md

 ## Change Log

+**Ascension Mk3 Flight 1** (2/11/21)

+- Based largely off the operational files of the last Mk2 mission
+- Ascent code modified to use internal staging
+- Phased ascent simplified
+- Fixed improper chute deployment handling in deorbit code
+- Additional logging added for radiation and target pitch
+- Ascent abort code expanded to allow for return of entire second stage if needed
+- Better detection of engine malfunctions

 **AFCS v1.3.0** (2/11/21)

 - [helpFunc.ks] You can now pass an optional second parameter to `pointingAt()` if you don't want to use the default angle of within 2° to decide if `true` or `false` is returned